⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Both Strong and Hevy are excellent workout tracking apps.
 You truly can't go wrong with either choice.

 Choose Strong if: You want the cleanest, fastest workout logging experience.
 You value simplicity over features.
 You're willing to pay for software you use daily.
-You plan to track workouts for years and want the lifetime purchase option.
+You want rock-solid Apple Watch and Wear OS support without any AI bells and whistles.

-Choose Hevy if: You want to start with a free app that doesn't feel limited.
+Choose Hevy if: You want the cheapest Pro plan in the category.
 You enjoy social features and community accountability.
-You like having pre-made programs available.
-You appreciate modern design and comprehensive analytics.
+You like having pre-made programs and an algorithmic program generator (Hevy Trainer).
+You appreciate modern design and want cross-platform sync including web.

-Try both!
-Both apps offer free trials or free versions.
+Try both.
+Both apps offer free versions.
 Download both, use each for a week, and see which one fits your workflow better.
 The best app is the one you'll actually use consistently.

 Happy lifting!